 The World Health Organization estimates that 160 million people are impacted by natural disasters each year.
-These disasters are compounded by thousands of terrorist attacks, accidents, and other incidents around the world.
+These disasters are made worse by thousands of terrorist attacks, accidents, and other incidents worldwide.
 From first responders to agency administrators, the emergency management field provides daily opportunities to prepare and respond to disasters.
-The best bachelor’s degrees in emergency management balance the preparation, executive, and recovery aspects of the discipline.
+The best emergency management programs balance the preparation, executive, and recovery aspects of the discipline.

 How Do I Apply for a Bachelor’s in Emergency Management?

-Undergraduate institutions on our top 10 list emphasize affordability and accessibility through their emergency management programs.
-A few programs require completion of an associate degree in a relevant field, but a majority of the schools are simply looking for students of all ages who are committed to stepping into dangerous situations.
+Emergency management schools including in our top 10 list emphasize affordability and accessibility through their programs.
+A few programs require completion of an associate degree in a relevant field.
+Most schools are simply looking for high school graduates who are committed to stepping into dangerous situations.
 Applicants submit high school and college transcripts along with standardized test scores.
 Faculty and staff in rated programs consider relevant work experience, extracurriculars, and previous courses when looking for promising students.
-Prospective students need not restrict their school options by geography, as several online degrees are among the nation’s best programs.
-A combination of online degree options and scholarships reduce the barriers to entry to emergency management programs.

 How Much Can I Earn with a Bachelor’s in Emergency Management?

 A bachelor’s degree in emergency management is a career booster for experienced professionals.
-The programs that made our list encourage military veterans, first responders, and health care professionals to shift toward relief and response jobs.
-The Bureau of Labor Statistics shows the value of this degree with its study of emergency management director jobs.
-Directors earned an average of $74,420 in May 2018, far exceeding the $38,640 average salary for occupations studied by the BLS.
-The estimated job growth for this profession between 2018 and 2028 is 5%, due to the consistent need for experienced leaders.
-Graduates of emergency management programs need not restrict themselves to director positions, nor enter school with years of experience.
-The best bachelor’s degrees in the field require internships that show the importance of steady leadership in government, nonprofit, corporate, and community organizations.
+The programs that made our list encourage military veterans, first responders, and healthcare professionals to shift toward relief and response jobs.
+The Bureau of Labor Statistics shows that jobs for emergency management degree graduates pay well.
+Directors earned an average of $76,730 in May 2021, far exceeding the $38,640 average salary for occupations studied by the BLS.
+The estimated job growth for emergency management degree jobs between 2021 and 2031 is 3%, due to the consistent need for experienced leaders.
+Emergency management graduates need not restrict themselves to director positions, nor enter school with years of experience.
+The best bachelor’s degrees in the field require internships that show the importance of steady leadership in:

 We do the research so you don’t have to!